Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

-Analog computers – They are used to manipulate analog data (continuous and uncountable data) for example they are good in dealing with physical variables such as pressure, voltage, temperature, speed, among others.
+- Analog computers: They are used to manipulate analogue data (continuous and uncountable data) for example they are good in dealing with physical variables such as pressure, voltage, temperature, speed, among others.
 These computers are almost obsolete nowadays.

-- Digital Computers – They are specifically designed to work on digital data using the binary numbering system which uses two numbers, 0 and 1 (binary Zero and One).
-Digital computers are more accurate and faster as compared to analog computers.
+- Digital Computers: They are specifically designed to work on digital data using the binary numbering system which uses two numbers, 0 and 1 (binary Zero and One).
+Digital computers are more accurate and faster as compared to analogue computers.
 They are used widely in the research, business, education, and communication sectors among others.
 In another simple way, it is a computer that performs logical and mathematical operations with quantities represented as digits, usually in the binary number system.

-- Hybrid Computers – These types of computers are usually designed for specialized tasks.
-Their design is a combination of both analog and digital computers' best features.
-The digital part is used as the controller and provides logical and numerical calculations, and on the other hand, the analog component serves as a solver of differential equations and other complex mathematical equations.
+- Hybrid Computers: These types of computers are usually designed for specialized tasks.
+Their design is a combination of both analogue and digital computers' best features.
+The digital part is used as the controller and provides logical and numerical calculations, and on the other hand, the analogue component serves as a solver of differential equations and other complex mathematical equations.

 Analog Computing Machine

-Super Computers – They are very fast, most powerful and very expensive computers that we have today in the computing world.
+- Supercomputers: They are the fastest, most powerful and most expensive computers that we have today in the computing world.
 They are mainly used for complex works for example in most scientific research stations, weather forecasting stations, space exploration among other places.

-Main frame computers - They are large and powerful computers but not like the super computers.
+- Mainframe computers: They are large and powerful computers but not like supercomputers.
 They can support hundreds or thousands of users at the same time.

-Mini computers – These are scaled down version of main frame computers.
+- Minicomputers: These are scaled-down versions of mainframe computers.
 They can also support up to around 200 users simultaneously.

 Tianhe-2 in National Supercomputer Center in Guangzhou